 Types of Unclaimed Funds

-- If a civil case has been closed, and funds are left in the court registry for that case for more than five years, Florida Statute 43.19 directs the Clerk to consider them unclaimed and to deposit them with the Chief Financial Officer to the credit of the State School Fund.
+- If a civil case has been closed, and funds are left in the court registry for that case for more than one year, Florida Statute 43.19 directs the Clerk to consider them unclaimed and to deposit them with the Chief Financial Officer to the credit of the State School Fund.
 This is done on or before December 1st of each year through a single Court Order with an attached list detailing each case and the amount being submitted.
 Once sent to the State, these funds can still be claimed from the State, by following the instructions below, with no time limit.